GST Rate for Construction and Building Materials

 - Ceramic flooring blocks, support or filler tiles and the like attract 28% GST.

-- Ceramic flags and paving, hearth or wall tiles; ceramic mosaic cubes and the like, whether or not on a backing; finishing ceramics attract 28% GST.
+- Flags and paving with ceramic, hearth or wall tiles; ceramic mosaic cubes and the like, whether or not on a backing; finishing ceramics attract 28% GST.

 - Glazed ceramic flags and paving, hearth or wall tiles; glazed ceramic mosaic cubes and the like, whether or not on a backing attract 28% GST.